 The current economic climate continues to be challenging and may require some customers to respond by changing their patterns of energy usage.
 In some cases, where businesses have closed and new ones have emerged, a change in energy consumption at a site may be inevitable.
-Given this volatility National Grid Distribution (NGD) believes that there needs to be a degree of flexibility for customers.
-NGD believes that the rules surrounding the Bottom Stop are now outmoded and should be reviewed.
+Given this volatility, there needs to be a degree of flexibility for customers.
+Therefore, the rules surrounding the Bottom Stop are now outmoded and should be reviewed.

-If this Modification Proposal were not implemented Daily Metered customers would continue to have limited ability under the UNC to amend their Supply Point Capacity because of the Bottom Stop constraints.
+If this modification were not implemented Daily Metered customers would continue to have limited ability under the UNC to amend their Supply Point Capacity because of the Bottom Stop constraints.
 Such a constraint may not allow customers to obtain a suitable Capacity reduction that reflects their true requirements going forward and this would have a consequential impact on the charges levied upon them and their viability as a business going forward.
 It is also possible that if a User is not be able to reduce their capacity booking to reflect their intended use of the system this could effectively sterilise capacity for twelve months.